Raienryu97/parallelizationstudy/README.md

 # parallelizationstudy

-A performance study of parallelisation on the Lucas-Kanade Optical Flow algorithm.
+A performance study of parallelisation on
+* Block Matrix Multiplication by [Evan Purkhiser](https://github.com/EvanPurkhiser/CS-Matrix-Multiplication)
+* Lucas-Kanade Optical Flow algorithm using OpenCV

 # Setup